notepad-plus-plus/npp-usermanual/content/docs/searching.md

 *Note:*  The contents of the **Search results** window are discarded upon Notepad++ shutdown.
 If there is data of importance there it should be copied, using one of the methods above, and saved in a more-permanent location.

+##### Search results configuration options

+There are currently two ways to configure the **Search results** window behavior, both located in the mouse's *RightClick* context menu:

+* **Word wrap long lines**
+* **Purge for every search**

+These are checkmarkable menu items; invoke the menu item once to turn the feature on (checkmark will appear on the menu) and run it again to turn it off (checkmark no longer appears).
+These configuration settings are remembered by Notepad++ until their states are again changed by the user.

+When **Word wrap long lines** is turned on (enabled), the **Search results** window text will wrap at the right edge, and be continued on the next visible line.
+With the feature off, the window will have a horizontal scrollbar so that the rightmost text on long lines may be scrolled into the user's view.
+This feature was introduced in Notepad++ version 7.9(.0).

+By default, the **Search results** window accumulates all of your prior **Find All in ...** type searches.
+When a new search is executed, old results get collapsed so that only the most-recent results are fully visible at the top of the window.
+The old searches remain toward the bottom of the window for possible future reference by expanding them.
+One use for retaining results from prior searches is to do several different searches, and then execute **Open All** command from the window's right-click context menu -- this will open all files hit by any previous series of possibly disparate searches.

+To some users these older results accumulating are an annoyance -- their data may become out of date quickly with changes to files -- so Notepad++ 7.9.6 and higher support a setting that, after turned on, removes any old search data from the window before populating it with new.
+The setting is set/cleared by right-clicking anywhere in the **Search results** window, causing the context menu to appear; a checkable menu item entitled **Purge for every search** is present in this menu.
+After turning the feature on, which will cause its menu item to have a checkmark, running a search will purge old results.

 ## Dialog-free search/mark actions